ProjectEvergreen/greenwood/packages/plugin-adapter-vercel/README.md

 ## Features

-This plugin adapts Greenwood [API routes](https://www.greenwoodjs.io/docs/api-routes/) and [SSR pages](https://www.greenwoodjs.io/docs/server-rendering/) into Vercel [Serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions) using their [Build Output API](https://vercel.com/docs/build-output-api/v3).
+In addition to publishing a project's static assets to the Vercel's CDN, this plugin adapts Greenwood [API routes](https://www.greenwoodjs.io/docs/api-routes/) and [SSR pages](https://www.greenwoodjs.io/docs/server-rendering/) into Vercel [Serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions) using their [Build Output API](https://vercel.com/docs/build-output-api/v3).

 > _**Note:** You can see a working example of this plugin [here](https://github.com/ProjectEvergreen/greenwood-demo-adapter-vercel)_.